Prakhar896/Disseminator/README.md

 1) Go to `myaccount.google.com`.

 > This is the MyAccount portal to manage a Google Account user's account.
+Ensure you are logged into the portal with the account you intend to use.

 2) Click "Security" in the sidebar.

 3) Under "Signing in to Google", click "App Passwords" (will only show up if you have 2FA enabled).

 <img width="720" alt="Screenshot 2022-08-28 at 2 18 56 PM" src="https://user-images.githubusercontent.com/53103894/187060542-33cf2a9d-8b62-4da8-87ba-0d66b0d5fa7b.png">

 > ABOVE: What you should see after this step

 4) Select "Custom" in the device dropdown and set the label to anything you want. (recommended is "Disseminator Program")

 <img width="649" alt="Screenshot 2022-08-28 at 2 20 06 PM" src="https://user-images.githubusercontent.com/53103894/187060575-979349a3-efaf-4f8f-94a1-c92a9d44e455.png">

 > ABOVE: Click the "Custom" label.

 5) Click the blue "Generate" button.
 Copy your App Password at the top right. **You will need it later**